Tommo-L/NEO3-Development-Guide/en/RPC/api/gettransactionheight.md

 ﻿# gettransactionheight method

-Returns the block index in which the transaction is found.
+Return the block index in which the transaction is found.

 ## Parameter Description